hominoids/SBC_Model_Framework/README.md

 - *pcb_info[]* - device information array
 - *pcb* - class entry for the first PCB in the device

+SBC Model Viewer can be used to view the new pcb by adding its unique name to the array on line 30 of sbc_model_viewer.scad which is used to populate the pick box of all known devices.
+Restarting the application since the OpenSCAD Customizer does not support dynamic changes to the user interface.

 The remainder of the entries describing a device can be in any order.

 ```